michall1900/ex6-express-neviiim-ex6-yairdor-michalbucks/README.md

                 Status code 302 - will tell the client to redirect.
             </div>
             <div>
-                Status code 400 - will tell about an error while trying to do any api request.
+                Status code 400 - will tell about an error while trying to do any api request(also define for addresses above).
             </div>
             <div>
                 Every request from now on (until user logged out) should include a header called "token" with the token as a value.
                 Also, it's important that when user is trying to fetch, he needs to include a header called 'x-is-fetch': 'true' to tell the server that it is a fetch request (so the answer will give back in an appropriate way).
             </div>
         </li>
         <li>
-            get "/home/api" - Needs to receive a range of dates.
-If every date is ok, the server will send back an object that looks like this (in res.json):
+            get "/home/api/" - Needs to receive a range of dates (start_date and end_date when start_date <= end_date).
+            If all dates are ok (in format yyyy-mm-dd and <= today's date), the server will send back an object that looks like this (in res.json):
             <div>{"comments": {(for every date that found in comments) </div>
             <div>"{date}" :{"add":[{"comment":(comment that user should insert [the ones that created after the